scities/osm-settlements/README.md

 ### Parse other osm files

-If for a reason or another you want to only parse an extract of the planet.osm (or if you already have the planet.osm on your computer), go to the directory where you cloned the repository and type
+If you want to parse any OSM file (planet, extract) already on your hard drive, go to the directory where you cloned the repository and type

 ```
-python parse.py /path/to/extract.osm.bz2
+python parse.py /path/to/extract.osm.bz2 (/path/to/extracted/data)
 ```

+if not specified, the data will be extracted in a new 'extr' directory.

 ## How long does it take?